 - where we are required by law or for substantial interest grounds

 Below you will find more examples of where we share your information (where relevant).
 Full details are available in our website privacy notice, including how we contribute to the work of the National Fraud Initiative (NFI).

 Verification of Identity

 We might need to ask you for proof of identity where this is necessary for the delivery of our services.
 For example, to ensure correct billing for service charges, if you ask us to change or update our records (e.g. if you get married and want to change your name) or if you make a Subject Access Request.
 We will also carry out appropriate security checks to verify your identity when we communicate with you or your representatives on the telephone.

 Please tell us if your information changes so we can keep it up to date.
 For example, if you change your contact details (mobile number and email address).
 We won’t keep your information longer than we need to.
 Our Data Retention Schedule outlines how long information is kept – you can find out more about this here.

 We will use your contact details to send you information and communicate with you about all matters associated with your lease, tenancy, service or other primary relationship with Grange Property Management.
 We will not send you unrelated electronic ‘direct marketing’ (informing you about the range of services available at Grange or Clarion) unless you have agreed to this.
 We will never sell your details to 3rd parties for their marketing purposes.
 You have the right to object to direct marketing at any time, and any promotional communications will always include clear instructions on how to ‘unsubscribe’.

 You can ask for a copy of the personal information we hold about you.
 This is known as a Subject Access Request (SAR).
-You can also request information to be corrected, erased or transferred to another organisation.
+You can also request information to be corrected, erased, or transferred to another organisation.
 The best way to request this is to put your request in writing and include a copy of proof of address and valid ID.
-Further details outlining all of your rights in relation to your personal data are available on our website.
+Further details outlining all of your rights in relation to your personal data are available here.